peter-evans/create-pull-request/README.md

    - tracked (modified) files
    - commits made during the workflow that have not been pushed
 2. Commit all changes to a new branch, or update an existing pull request branch.
-3. Create a pull request to merge the new branch into the base&mdash;the branch checked out in the workflow.
+3. Create a pull request to merge the new branch into the base&mdash;the branch checked out in the workflow&mdash;, or update an existing open pull request for that branch.

 ## Documentation